 Case 1: Validating execution correctness of performance evaluation experiment.
-As explained in Section IV-B, QED testers performed experiments that compared the performance of the baseline GIG middleware to the QED/GIG middleware under normal conditions.
+As explained in Section 4.2, QED testers performed experiments that compared the performance of the baseline GIG middleware to the QED/GIG middleware under normal conditions.
 The experiments measured throughput (i.e., the number of information objects received by each subscriber) for subscribers of low-, medium-, and high-importance subscribers.
-The experiments also demonstrated that the baseline GIG middleware did not provide differentiated QoS of services to subscribers with varying importance, whereas the QED/GIGbmiddleware provided such services.
+The experiments also demonstrated that the baseline GIG middleware did not provide differentiated QoS of services to subscribers with varying importance, whereas the QED/GIGbmiddleware provided such differentiated QoS of services.